Stretch Armstrong and the Flex Fighters

-Stretch Armstrong and the Flex Fighters is an American animated series produced by Hasbro Studios and distributed by Netflix.
+Stretch Armstrong and the Flex Fighters is an American animated television series produced by Hasbro Studios and distributed by Netflix.
 It is based on the 1970s action figure Stretch Armstrong.
 The Netflix series features a brand new superhero universe, new characters, new villains, and new lore.
 The series was developed by executive producers Kevin Burke, Victor Cook, and Chris "Doc" Wyatt.

 Victor Cook also oversaw the series as supervising director, Burke and Wyatt as story editors.

 Burke and Wyatt also wrote a tie-in comic book for IDW Publishing.
 The first season was released on Netflix on November 17, 2017.
 The second season was released on September 7, 2018.

 Plot

 Jake Armstrong, Nathan Park, and Ricardo Perez were three ordinary teenagers living in the technological hub Charter City until they were doused in a substance known as "Flexarium" during an accident.
 Their newfound superpowers garnered the attention of Jonathan Rook, the CEO of Rook Unlimited and benefactor to Charter City himself.

 Rook offers them their freedom from the authorities over the accident in exchange for enlisting the trio as Charter City's superhero team known as the Flex Fighters.
 Agreeing on the terms that Rook and everyone else won't know their real identities, Jake becomes Stretch, Nathan becomes Wingspan, and Ricardo becomes Omni-Mass.

 In their first days as superheroes, the Flex Fighters receive hard training from Malcolm Kane (Rook's second-in-command) while fighting against numerous villains including Stretch Monster, who benefices many of them, and also shared a past with Dr. Racine Cleo / Dr. C (Rook's former mentor) and her ninja companion Riya Dashti / Blindstrike (Stretch's classmate and love interest).
 In their last mission, the Flex Fighters discover in horror that Jonathan Rook and Stretch Monster are the same person and therefore, he has been their enemy the whole time.
-Rook intends to use Dr. C's "HyperFlexarium" formula to create an army of monsters and conquer the world.
-With the help of Dr. C and Blindstrike, the Flex Fighters escaped from Rook, but he then frames them in public for the rampage he caused over the city.

-With the city under Rook's control and its citizens being turned against them, the Flex Fighters decided to join forces with Dr. C and Blindstrike in order to expose Rook's crimes and clear their names.
+Rook intends to use Dr. C's work, primarily her "HyperFlexarium" formula, to create an army of monsters and conquer the world.
+Using the data from all the times the trio were in action, he successfully begins creating his forces, but the Flex Fighters destroy them and the equipment Rook used to make them, and with the help of Dr. C and Blindstrike escape from Rook, but he then frames them in public for the rampage his monsters caused in the city.
+With the city under Rook's control and its citizens being turned against them, the Flex Fighters decide to join forces with Dr. C and Blindstrike in order to expose Rook's crimes and clear their names.

 In season two, now that Rook has fooled all of Charter City into thinking the Flex Fighters are now bad guys, the Flex Fighters work with Dr. C and Blindstrike to fight Rook's mercenaries while working to clear their name.
-They must also deal with Malcolm Kane when the Tech Men attack.
+At the end of the season, they must also join forces with Rook to deal with Malcolm Kane when the Tech Men attack.